 If you are still a CT supporter after reading this article, then so be it: you will have been exposed to the Word of God instead of a framework parading as the Word of God!
 Nonetheless, it is my prayer that you will seriously consider the arguments presented in this article and as a result will move out of the CT camp into the Scripture camp.
 I assure you that they are not the same!

 One last item before getting into the meat of this article: this Scripture came to mind as I began the task of writing this article:

 For some men, straying from these things, have turned aside to fruitless discussion, wanting to be teachers of the Law, even though they do not understand either what they are saying or the matters about which they make confident assertions.

-The more you study CT, I hope that you’ll begin to regard its ruminations as "fruitless discussions" by men who want to be "teachers of the Law (covenant!)" but really don’t know what they’re talking about.
+The more you study CT, I hope that you’ll begin to regard at least some of its ruminations as "fruitless discussions" by men who want to be "teachers of the Law (covenant!)" but really don’t know what they’re talking about.
 I maintain that the parallel between current CT to the time of the Apostle is significant, especially given the linguistic games that covenant theologians play to support their "theology".

 [As you read this article, I implore you to understand the following point because it explains essentially everything about how I proceeded through Dr. Belcher’s book and why it is that I came to the conclusions that I did:

 The study of Covenant Theology is NOT the study of the Bible!
 (The same goes for the study of Dispensationalism and all other frameworks.)